The Vortex Strikefire II has been around for a long time, so why is it still a thing?

 Best Uses: CQB, Mid-Range, Long-Range, Tactical, Law-Enforcement, Hunting, Heavy Recoil Resistance, Interchangeable Reticles,

 - Reticle: 4 MOA dot

 - Dimensions: 5.6”/7.2 oz

 - Mount: Lower 1/3 Co-Witness Cantilever

 Our Verdict: There are many features to like about the Strikefire II red dot sight that outweighs any frill and fluff features it may not have.
 Solid quality is the first requirement and there’s no doubt the Vortex sight has it.
 If a red dot can be mounted to a shot gun, it’s worth its salt.

 Who is the Vortex StrikeFire 2 Best Suited to?

 Overall, the Strikefire II is best suited to anyone that wants an affordable red dot sight.
-As a prismatic sight, it can be the better option over a reflex sight.
+Due to the design and size, it's considered a full-size enclosed red dot sight.
 It has the basics that seasoned shooters may be bored with, but it has quality where it needs it and that may win them over.

 Beginners to red dots will find it easy to practice with for two-eye-open shooting.
 Turrets are audible, and Vortex makes it a no-brainer to buy from them with their VIP warranty.